-The variable y{it} represents our three outcome measures, earnings in a quarter t, log earnings in quarter t or employment in quarter t (which equals 1 if someone is employed in the quarter).16 $T_i = 1$ for individuals in the treatment group and 0 for individuals in the control group.
-The variable $D{st} = 1$ if s=t.
+The variable $y{it}$ represents our three outcome measures, earnings in a quarter t (for those with positive earnings), log earnings in quarter t or employment in quarter t (which equals 1 if someone is employed in the quarter). $^{21}$ $T_i$ =1 for individuals in the treatment group and 0 for individuals in the comparison group.
+The variable $D{st}$ = 1 if s=t.
 This is a series of 17 dummy variables indicating each of the quarters starting four quarters prior to enrollment, the enrollment quarter (t=0) and then the 12 quarters after enrollment.
-Other controls include a cubic in age (X{it}) and a variable for calendar year-quarter (D{rq}).
-The coefficients α_i are individual fixed effects.
-The coefficients β_s , measure the relative earnings of the treatment group compared to the control group and is our estimate of the effect of treatment on the treated in the quarter.
+Other controls include a cubic in age ( $X{tt}$ ) and a variable for calendar year-quarter ( $D{rq}$ ).
+The coefficients $\alpha_i$ are individual fixed effects.
+The coefficients $\beta_s$ , measure the relative earnings of the treatment group compared to the comparison group and provide our estimate of the effect of treatment on the treated in the quarter.
 The quarterly dummies for calendar time control for macro-economic effects such as overall wage growth or recessionary pressures.
-We include these controls because our matching requires treatment and matched individuals to live in the same four counties, so essentially these controls capture any cohort effects.17 This specification closely resembles the specification used in prior evaluations of job training programs such as Heinrich et al. (2013) and Andersson et al. (2022).
+We include these controls because our matching requires treatment and matched individuals to live in the same counties, so essentially these controls capture any cohort effects.
+This specification closely resembles the specification used in prior evaluations of job training programs such as Heinrich et al. (2013) and Andersson et al. (2022).